-As a Field Leader or Assistant Field Leader, you will co-lead a teen-age trail crew in one of our many conservation projects scattered across the Northwest.
+As a Field Leader or Assistant Field Leader, you will co-lead a teenage trail crew in one of our many conservation projects scattered across Idaho.
 You will grow, learn and laugh along with your crew; build solid muscles and lasting friendships.
-All staff participating within Youth Corps Programs are hired on as Assistant Field Leads.
-Evaluations throughout staff trainings will help Supervisors determine who will fit best in what role.
+All leaders participating within Youth Programs are hired on as Assistant Field Leads.
+Evaluations throughout leader trainings will help supervisors determine who will fit best in what role.

-ISC Crew Leader Position Description
+Camping Field Leader Position Description